chumaky/datero-docs/docs/tutorial.md

 ---
-description: Datero data platform tutorial.
+description: Complete example of Datero data platform capabilities.
 ---

 Major feature of a Datero data platform is its ability to join data from different sources within a single query.